- Lignite is abundant and accessible

 The use of lignite to generate electricity results in lower electricity costs for consumers, farms and businesses in North Dakota, Minnesota, South Dakota and Montana.

-Lignite-fired power plants have invested over $1billion in state-of-the-art technology to keep our air clean.
+Lignite-fired power plants have invested about $2 billion in state-of-the-art technology to keep our air clean.
 This investment accounts for 20 to 30 percent of the cost of a power plant.

 Clean air states